(RE)UNION 5 OUT OF 10 – Read chapter 8 of (re)union

 ~ John Piper (Ask Pastor John, Episode 272)

+If Jesus has anything to say about it, this should not be our picture of our Heavenly Father.
 I have a great amount of respect for John Piper, however I also have a growing list of objections to this idea of Jesus being our asbestos suit against the white hot flame of God’s righteous wrath.
 For now I’ll just share three:

 - I can’t find clear unambiguous support for this concept in the Bible.
 It certainly is not the way the gospel is preached by the early church as recorded in the book of Acts.